raydebug/-java-api-demo/README.md

 - The open-source community for various libraries used
 - Contributors who have helped improve this project

-## Test Changes
+## Recent Changes

-- Updated `UserDto` to include password field
+- Updated `UserController` to return proper HTTP status codes (201 for creation)
-- Fixed test assertions to match API response structure
+- Enhanced test assertions to match API response structure
 - Added password validation in user creation test
+- Improved test configuration for H2 database
+- Updated security configuration for test environment